Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Frozen Sick.md

 A character who succeeds on a DC 15 Intelligence ([Nature](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Nature)) check recognizes that the head mounted above the mantle belonged to a yeti, a monstrosity found in [[Eiselcross]].

 A character who searches through the books on the shelf and succeeds on a DC 10 Intelligence ([Investigation](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Investigation)) check finds a folded receipt used as a bookmark.
-The receipt is dated two months previous, and indicates that Urgon sold several Aeorian items found in [[Eiselcross]] to local antique shop Pelc’s Curiosities for 1,000 gp.
+The receipt is dated two months previous, and indicates that Urgon sold several [[Aeor|Aeorian]] items found in [[Eiselcross]] to local antique shop Pelc’s Curiosities for 1,000 gp.
 The items are listed as a dagger, a scroll case, a jade statuette, a quiver of twenty arrows, a silver ring set with a jasper, and two blue glass vials.

 Characters who are residents of [[Palebank Village]] or have been there for a while know of Pelc’s Curiosities—and also know that the shop was robbed and vandalized two months ago.